MatiasStorm/AlphaCalcolutions/README.md

 # AlphaCalcolutions
 The 2. semester exam project of the computer science education at [KEA](https://kea.dk/)

-We were given the assignment to develop a project management software for the company [Alpha Solutions](https://www.alpha-solutions.com/da).
+We were given the assignment to develop a project management system for the company [Alpha Solutions](https://www.alpha-solutions.com/da).

 The system should aleast include the follwing features: